sparkbox/lamppost/README.md

   - connect the app to github
 3. Go to the new pipeline you just created:
   - enable review apps
-  - enable automatic deployment from master brach
+  - enable automatic deployment from master branch

 ## Production